jakewies/jakewiesler.com/content/blog/messing-with-the-web-animations-api.md

 document.querySelector('.filter').addEventListener('click', e => {
   e.stopPropagation()

-  if (e.target.classList.contains('filter__item) && !e.target.classList.contains('filter__item--active)) {
+  if (e.target.classList.contains('filter__item') && !e.target.classList.contains('filter__item--active')) {
     // do something...
   }
 })
 ```

-Event delegation usually requires the `stopPropagation()` method of the event to prevent the event from bubbling up the DOM.
+Event delegation usually requires the `stopPropagation()` method of the event to prevent it from bubbling up the DOM.
 When the event is fired we can check if the element that triggered it was a filter item but not one that was already active.

 The next step is to identify the position of the filter item that was clicked.
 This is possible using a method named `getBoundingClientRect()`.
 This method can be called on any element in the DOM and will return some dimensions and positional data about it.